 WHAT IS A PENJOR?

 When Galungan day approaches, the Balinese talent for making spectacular religious displays is evident all over Bali in the form of a Penjor.
-Balinese Hindus erect a penjor to symbolise the dominance of good (dharma) over evil (adharma), as well as offering thanks to God for the fruits of the Earth, and to show devotion to God in his manifestation as; Hyang Giri Pati (the God of the mountain).
+The Penjor symbolises good (dharma) over evil (adharma).
+The Penjor also serves as an offering of thanks to God for the fruits of the Earth, and to show devotion to God in his manifestation as the God of the mountain (Hyang Giri Pati).

 The neighbourhood lanes with the Penjor draping above.